Ji-Hwan Bae Player Props: Pirates vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 21st in MLB with a collective 8.5 strikeouts per nine innings.
+- The Rangers pitching staff is 22nd in the league with a collective 8.5 strikeouts per nine innings.

-- The Rangers have a 3.87 team ERA that ranks ninth across all MLB pitching staffs.
+- The Rangers have a 3.81 team ERA that ranks seventh across all league pitching staffs.

-- Rangers pitchers combine to allow the ninth-fewest home runs in baseball (48 total, one per game).
+- Rangers pitchers combine to give up 48 home runs (one per game), the seventh-fewest in baseball.

-- In his last outing on Thursday against the Atlanta Braves, the right-hander tossed seven innings, allowing three earned runs while surrendering five hits.
+- The lefty's last appearance came on Saturday against the Colorado Rockies, when he threw seven innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.